khari1090/30-30-site/_posts/2016-11-14-hoverState.md

 I have been wanting to get this simple idea to work for a while now and i’ve finally achieved it.
 There are two examples.

 ## Issues
 This is not dynamic.
-I would have had to user js and I still might one of these days.
-I ended up adding the image urls in the CSS as background images.
+I would have had to user JS and I still might one of these days.
+I ended up adding the image URLs in the CSS as background images.
 I initially thought it would work inside of image divs in the body but that proved to be ineffective for me.